-Note 19.
+Note 20.
 Related party transactions

 In the rapidly developing business environment in the Russian Federation, companies and individuals have frequently used nominees and other forms of intermediary companies in transactions.
 The senior management of the Company believes that the Group has appropriate procedures in place to identify and properly disclose transactions with related parties in this environment and has disclosed all of the relationships identified which it deemed to be significant.
-Related party sales and purchases of oil and oil products were primarily to and from affiliated companies and the Company's shareholder ConocoPhillips.
+Related party sales and purchases of oil and oil products were primarily to and from affiliated companies.
 Related party processing services were provided by affiliated refineries.
-As a result of the purchase of the Company's shares by a Group company from ConocoPhillips in September 2010, ConocoPhillips ceased to be a related party of the Group by the end of the third quarter of 2010.

 Below are related party transactions not disclosed elsewhere in the financial statements.
-Refer also to Notes 3, 7, 11, 14, 17 and 20 for other transactions with related parties.
+Refer also to Notes 3, 7, 11, 14 and 21 for other transactions with related parties.

-Sales of oil and oil products to related parties were \$1,298 million, \$2,383 million and \$1,152 million for the years ended December 31, 2011, 2010 and 2009, respectively.
+Sales of oil and oil products to related parties were \$1,038 million, \$1,298 million and \$2,383 million for the years ended December 31, 2012, 2011 and 2010, respectively.

-Other sales to related parties were \$54 million, \$134 million and \$69 million for the years ended December 31, 2011, 2010 and 2009, respectively.
+Other sales to related parties were \$50 million, \$54 million and \$134 million for the years ended December 31, 2012, 2011 and 2010, respectively.

-Purchases of oil and oil products from related parties were \$374 million, \$521 million and \$862 million for the years ended December 31, 2011, 2010 and 2009, respectively.
+Purchases of oil and oil products from related parties were \$409 million, \$374 million and \$521 million for the years ended December 31, 2012, 2011 and 2010, respectively.

-Purchases of processing services from related parties were \$901 million, \$719 million and \$539 million for the years ended December 31, 2011, 2010 and 2009, respectively.
+Purchases of processing services from related parties were \$702 million, \$901 million and \$719 million for the years ended December 31, 2012, 2011 and 2010, respectively.

-Other purchases from related parties were \$73 million, \$39 million and \$28 million for the years ended December 31, 2011, 2010 and 2009, respectively.
+Other purchases from related parties were \$92 million, \$73 million and \$39 million for the years ended December 31, 2012, 2011 and 2010, respectively.

-Amounts receivable from related parties, including advances, were \$415 million and \$419 million as of December 31, 2011 and 2010, respectively.
-Amounts payable to related parties were \$115 million and \$114 million as of December 31, 2011 and 2010, respectively.
+Amounts receivable from related parties, including advances, were \$496 million and \$339 million as of December 31, 2012 and 2011, respectively.
+Amounts payable to related parties were \$85 million and \$115 million as of December 31, 2012 and 2011, respectively.

-Note 20.
+Note 21.
 Compensation plan

-Since December 2009, the Company has a compensation plan to certain members of management for the period from 2010 to 2012, which is based on assigned shares and provides compensation consisting of two parts.
-The first part represents annual bonuses that are based on the number of assigned shares and the amount of dividend per share.
-The payment of these bonuses is contingent on the Group meeting certain financial KPIs in each financial year.
-The second part is based upon the Company's common stock appreciation from 2010 to 2012, with rights vesting after the date of the compensation plan's termination.
-The number of assigned shares is approximately 17.3 million.
+During the period from 2010 to 2012, the Company had a compensation plan available to certain members of management, which was based on assigned shares and provides compensation consisting of two parts.

+The first part represented annual bonuses that were based on the number of assigned shares and amount of dividend per share.
+The payment of these bonuses were contingent on the Group meeting certain financial KPIs in each financial year.
+The second was based upon the Company's common stock appreciation from 2010 to 2012, with rights vested in December 2012.
+The number of assigned shares for this compensation plan was approximately 17.3 million shares.

-For the first part of the share plan the Group recognizes a liability based on expected dividends and the number of assigned shares.
+For the first part of the share plan the Group recognized a liability based on expected dividends and number of assigned shares.

-The second part of the share plan is classified as equity settled.
+The second part of the share plan originally was classified as equity settled.
 The grant date fair value of the plan was estimated at \$295 million using the Black-Scholes-Merton option-pricing model, assuming a risk-free interest rate of 8.0% per annum, an expected dividend yield of 3.09% per annum, an expected term of three years and a volatility factor of 34.86%.
 The expected volatility factor was estimated based on the historical volatility of the Company's shares for the previous five year period up to January 2010.
+In December 2012, this compensation plan was amended in relation to all participants, which resulted in reclassification of the second part of the plan as a liability.
+As a result of this amendment the Group recorded an additional expense in the fourth quarter of 2012 in the amount of \$33 million.